arminveres/iot-inventory-management/README.md

 ### Physical Node

+The physical nodes we deployed were Raspberry Pi 4 based, which are `ARM64`, where the Docker based infrastructure does not run, wherefore we deploy natively.

-Activate the Conda/Mamba environment to be able to run our setup, since it will run outside of Docker, directly through `python3`: `micromamba activate aries`, use your choice conda drop in command.
+Activate the Conda/Mamba environment to be able to run our setup, directly through `python3`: `micromamba activate aries`, use your choice of `conda` drop in command.
-At the root of the repository, to setup the infrastructures run `./manage setup node` and finally `./run_local_node`, optionally specifying a name, which by default will be 'raspi'.
+At the root of the repository, to setup the infrastructures run `./manage setup node` and finally `./run_local_node`, optionally specifying a name, which by default will be `node_raspi`.

 ## Repository Structure

-> [!NOTE]
-> The `feat/portability` branch offers an experimental peek into deploying this framework on to
-> further devices with a Raspberry Pi 4B+ as an example.

 ### [Crypto](./crypto)